Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Results and discussion

-In nut shell, we have studied the phase transitions in the spinless FKM on a triangular lattice with correlated hopping $t^{\prime}$.
-We have found that the ground state ordered configuration persist up to a finite critical temperature ($T_c$).
-Above critical temperature, homogeneous disordered phase is observed.
-At $U=1$ and $\frac{1}{4}$-filling of $f-$electrons, second order phase transition from regular to disordered phase is observed for negative values of $t^{\prime}$.
-However, for $0\leq t^{\prime} \leq 0.4$ the same phase transition is seen to be of first order.
-Again a second order phase transition is observed for $t^{\prime}>0.4$ (from segregated phase to disordered).
-The critical temperature $T_c$, decreases in regular phase and increases in segregated phase with $t^{\prime}$.
-At $\frac{1}{2}$-filling of $f-$electrons second order phase transition is observed for negative values of $t^{\prime}$ (bounded phase to disordered).
-First order phase transition is observed for $ 0 \leq t^{\prime} \leq 0.55$ (bounded and axial striped phase to disordered).
-Second order phase transition is observed for $t^{\prime} \geq 0.6$ (segregated phase to disordered).
-The $T_c$ decreases in bounded and in axial striped phase and increases in segregated phase.
-At half filling, segregated phase exists at higher values of $t^{\prime}$ than at one fourth filling of $f-$electron.
-Correspondingly, $T_c$ decreases up to a higher value of $t^{\prime}$ in half filling than one fourth filling of $f-$electrons.
-The $T_c$, in regular and in bounded phase is larger and similar in segregated phase for one fourth filling, in comparison to half filling of $f-$electrons.
-Second order phase transition is found for all calculated values of $t^{\prime}$ and filling of f-electrons at $U=5$.
-As mentioned earlier there is rarely any numerical calculation results available for the spinless FKM on triangular systems at finite temperatures.
-Our results may be helpful and motivate to experimental and theoretical study for finite temperature properties of the frustrated systems of recent interest like transition-metal dichalcogenides, cobaltates, $GdI_{2}$, $NaTiO_{2}$ and $NaVO_{2}$ etc.
+In conclusion, we have studied the phase transitions in the spinless extended FKM on a triangular lattice and found that the ground state ordered configuration persist up to a finite critical temperature ($T_c$).
+Above $T_c$, homogeneous, disordered phase is observed.
+At $U=1$, $n_{f}=\frac{1}{4}$ and $\frac{1}{2}$, second order phase transition from ordered phase to disordered phase is observed for values of $t^{\prime}= -1,~0$ and $1$.
+At one-fourth filling of $f-$electrons critical temperature $T_c$, decreases in ordered phase and increases in segregated phase with $t^{\prime}$.
+At half filling of $f$-electrons, segregated phase exists at higher values of $t^{\prime}$ than at one-fourth filling.
+Correspondingly, $T_c$ decreases up to a higher value of $t^{\prime}$ in half filling than one-fourth filling.
+The $T_c$, in ordered and in bounded phase is larger and similar in segregated phase for one fourth filling, in comparison to half filling.
+Second order phase transition is found for all calculated values of $t^{\prime}$ and fillings of $f-$electrons at $U=5$.
+There is rarely any calculation available for the spinless FKM on a triangular lattice at finite temperatures.
+Our results may motivate further studies of the finite temperature properties of frustrated systems of recent interest like cobaltates, $GdI_{2}$, $NaTiO_{2}$ and $NaVO_{2}$.